 The above is a rough guide, there is no set round start time.
 As soon as all four players in a Quad have finished their first round games, they refer to the pairing chart, identify their opponent and board numbers for Round 2, and may begin their next games as soon as they're ready.

 After the event, please assist with setting the room back to its original layout.
 Thanks!

-The top five players who accumulate the most points overall in all Hot Summer Chess Grand Prix Quad tourneys will receive trophies and the book prizes listed above, to be awarded at the conclusion of the final Grand Prix Quad.
-The top scorer will be declared 2022 Hot Summer Chess Grand Prix Champion.
-(If ties, higher rated gets higher place.)
+The top five players who accumulate the most points overall in all Autumn Grand Prix Quad tourneys will receive trophies and chess books, to be awarded at the conclusion of the final Autumn Grand Prix Quad.
+The top scorer will be declared 2022 Autumn Grand Prix Champion, and will also receive the Gold Plated $100 Dollar Bill (see photo).
+If ties, higher rated player gets higher place.

 The Grand Prix formula favors players who play each week, and who are improving, so you could win if you put your mind to it!
-The current, updated NWSRS ratings will be used in each Grand Prix Quad.
-(If the NWSRS ratings haven't been updated since the last tourney, SwissSys estimated ratings may be used.)
+The current, updated NWSRS ratings will be used in each Autumn Grand Prix Quad.
+If the NWSRS ratings haven't been updated since the last tourney, SwissSys estimated ratings may be used.

-The Hot Summer Chess Grand Prix Quad chess tournaments are directed by Randy Kaech, with assistance from All Of You.
+The Autumn Grand Prix Quad chess tournaments are directed by Randy Kaech, with assistance from All Of You.